Logo Menu

 Compliance platforms

-The other half of the decision: your compliance platform
+The other half of the decision.

-SOC 2 Auditors by Industry & Region
+Auditors by industry & region.

 SOC 2 requirements shift by industry and jurisdiction: HIPAA layers in for healthcare, PCI for fintech, FedRAMP for govcon, GDPR for EU operations.
-We track which auditors specialize where so you can match the firm to your buyers' contracts.
+We track which auditors specialise where so you can match the firm to your buyers' contracts.

 New to the framework landscape?
 Start with our compliance frameworks explainer or the SOC 2 buyer guides.

-How a SOC 2 Audit Actually Works
+How a SOC 2 audit actually works.

 A SOC 2 audit runs in three stages: scoping and readiness assessment (4–8 weeks), evidence collection and control testing (6–12 weeks for Type 2), and report delivery with remediation (2–4 weeks).
 Total elapsed time: 4 weeks for Type 1, 3–6 months for Type 2.

-Your auditor defines which Trust Service Criteria are in scope (Security is mandatory; Availability, Processing Integrity, Confidentiality, and Privacy are optional).
+Your auditor defines which Trust Service Criteria are in scope.
+Security is mandatory; Availability, Processing Integrity, Confidentiality, and Privacy are optional.
 Most startups start with Security only.
 The auditor reviews current controls and identifies gaps before the formal audit begins.

 The auditor gathers evidence that controls exist (Type 1) or operated effectively over the observation period (Type 2).
 Specialist firms integrate directly with Vanta, Drata, or Secureframe to pull evidence automatically — cutting this phase from weeks to days.